Bounds on Information Propagation in Disordered Quantum Spin Chains

-where $A_j$ and $B_k$ are local operators acting nontrivially only on spins $j$ and $k$ respectively, $l_{\max}$ is the \emph{localisation length} of our system, and $c$ and $v$ are constants.
+which holds for any $0<\zeta<1$ with $n$ larger than a constant depending on $\zeta$ and $\gamma_\zeta$, with probability $p \ge 1-e^{-n^\zeta}$, where $A_j$ and $B_k$ are local operators acting nontrivially only on spins $j$ and $k$ respectively, and $\gamma_\zeta$ and $c_\zeta$ are constants proportional to $\zeta$ and the second moment of the disorder distribution.
 We apply our new bound to study the structure of the propagator for large times and the scaling of the entropy of a block of spins in the evolving system.
 As a consequence, we prove the entropy saturation numerically observed by De Chiara \emph{et.\ al.} \cite{dechiara:2006a}.
 Our results also constitute a proof of a conjecture raised in \cite{keating:2006a}: namely, if two parties, Alice and Bob, have access to a bounded region at either end of the chain, respectively, then it is impossible for Alice to send any information to Bob, regardless of how Alice encodes the information in the single- and higher-excitation sectors.

 We consider a one-dimensional chain of $n$ spin-$1/2$ particles with $XY$-model type interactions between nearest-neighbouring spins in an additional transverse field (e.g.\ a magnetic $B$-field).
 We allow the coefficients of the couplings and the transverse field strength to vary from site to site within the spin chain.
 Thus, we study the evolution of the chain under the Hamiltonian